 Change or Clean Filters

-The good news is that all of these issues are preventable with good filter maintenance.
-If your system uses disposable filters, make sure you replace yours at the beginning of the cooling season and every one to three months thereafter, depending on the type of filter.
+The good news is that all of these issues are preventable with good air filter maintenance.
+If your system uses disposable air filters, make sure you replace yours at the beginning of the cooling season and every one to three months thereafter, depending on the type of filter.
 Be sure to get filters made specifically for your system instead of getting generic ones at a hardware store.
 If you are not sure, you can always contact Hurley & David for quick and efficient air filter replacement in Springfield MA.

 If you have a reusable filter, wash it with water and let it air dry completely before putting it back in the system.
 Trying to wipe the filter dry can damage it, leading to other maintenance issues.
 Again, this needs to be done every one to three months depending on the filter.
 In either case, be sure to shut your air conditioner off while the filter is out.
 The only thing worse for your system than running with a dirty filter is running with no filter at all.

-Over the course of a long cooling season, your air conditioner’s evaporator and condenser coils can accumulate a lot of dirt and debris.
+Over the course of a long cooling season, your central heating and air conditioning evaporator and condenser coils can accumulate a lot of dirt and debris.
 A clean air filter will stop those components from being soiled too quickly, but they still need to be cleaned on occasion to ensure effective performance.

 An air conditioner’s aluminum fins are another potential issue because they can easily become bent, blocking airflow.
 Fortunately, the fix is just as easy.
 We’ll use a special “fin comb” to realign those fins into nearly original condition.

 If you’re still having issues with your air conditioner and don’t know what to do, keep your cool.
-Our air conditioning technicians can see to any and all of your air conditioner installation or repair needs.
-Call us today at (413) 732-3141 or email us at [email protected].
+Our air conditioning technicians can see to any and all of your central air installation or repair needs.
+Call us today at (413) 200-4203 or email us at [email protected].